TheCodeCompany/enqueues/docs/BLOCK-EDITOR.md

 2. **Detect dynamic blocks**: Identify blocks with `render.php` or `"render"` in `block.json` during registration
 3. **Pre-enqueue styles early**: On `wp_enqueue_scripts` (priority 1), check if dynamic blocks are present on the page and enqueue their styles
 4. **Core Web Vitals optimization**: Use filters to ensure styles load as `<link>` tags in `<head>`
+5. **Add localized parameters**: Use Core's registered handles to localize data for block scripts

 ### Benefits
 - ✅ **Eliminates CLS** from dynamic block styles